mrUlrik/Cackle.WebSocketLibrary/README.md

 Known Problems:
 - WebSocketDeflateStream uses sync Stream methods, it should be rewritten to fully support async operations.
 - Mono can't handle IPv6 Dual Mode sockets properly (exception in Socket.RemoteEndPoint and Socket.LocalEndPoint).
+- Will not renegotiate with a WebSocket server that redirects to WSS, instead it throws an error.

 ### Quickstart